Climate and Earth System

 Prof. Weiqiang Chen, Institute of Urban Environment, Chinese Academy of Sciences, China.

-Prof. Heinz Schandl, The Commonwealth Scientific and Industrial Research Organisation (CSIRO), Australia.
+Prof. Heinz Schandl, The Commonwealth Scientific and Industrial Research Organization (CSIRO), Australia.

 Prof. Jose Lobo, Arizona State University, USA.